-Barcode1 Ireland sells barcodes for a one off cost.
+Barcode1 Ireland sells barcodes for a one-off cost.
 Many Irish companies and entrepreneurs choose to source their barcodes from us.
-Whether you need 1 barcode or 1,000, we can supply them to your email inbox within 5 minutes of purchase.
+Whether you need one barcode or 1,000, we can supply them to your email inbox within 5 minutes of purchase.
 If you are interested in buying barcodes, you can Buy Here.

 We recently received this question from Paul – “We need max 15 barcodes per annum and currently have a GS1 licence.
 However, I want to explore sourcing them from 3rd parties.
 Essentially, my main concern is the legal aspect.
 To go this route, it must be 100% legal, not a grey area or a legal technicality.
 Can you confirm what the status is on this?”

 “Hi, Paul.
 Thanks for your email.
 We can supply alternative retail barcode numbers for you.
 These are definitely legal and not a grey area or technicality.
 When we first started this business, I met with a CEO from GS1.
 He readily admitted that what we were doing was completely legal.
 He also wasn’t happy with it, as GS1 doesn’t want the competition.
 If what we are doing is illegal, then GS1 would have a monopoly, which is illegal in modern countries.